 If you’re wondering how to celebrate Thanksgiving while also acknowledging the history of the Thanksgiving holiday, well, this film provides an opportunity for an eye-opening discussion.
 Parents can use the film to teach kids about inclusion and why there are some gaps in the Peanuts’ historical knowledge.

 While watching these programs, or at any other time during the holiday, we have a chance to correct some of the wrongs of previous generations by teaching our kids a fuller story about the English Puritan separatists and the Wampanoag people who welcomed them.
 For example, though we often call the event in 1621 the “first Thanksgiving,” native peoples had been holding harvest celebrations long before.

+It’s also problematic in its treatment of Franklin, the cartoon’s sole black character, who for some reason is seated on one side of the table by himself.
 There’s also more to learn about Squanto, a.k.a.
 Tisquantum, the English-speaking man who first helped the English fish and plant food on the land where all his own tribe had recently perished from disease.
-For suggestions on how to do so, we like this guide made for teachers in Oklahoma City that offers ways to “redesign” Thanksgiving with the Native American perspective in mind.

 Films are a great way to open discussions for tough topics because they are a visual aid for children to understand and relate to.
 Just as books also help expand our perspective, so do movies.
 Depending on the age of your child, you can use this movie to talk about Indigenous history, Indigenous movements and even ways your family can be an ally.

 And, it doesn’t have to stop there.
 You can also introduce children’s books that celebrate Indigenous people to your child’s story time rotation.
 Keep the conversation and the learning going past the Thanksgiving holiday and your family’s annual streaming of, “A Charlie Brown Thanksgiving.”